dwjohnston/blacksheepcode/src/how_to_effectively_hire_contractors.md

 ## We want to hire a contractor because they're got the experience and our team is not particularly mature.

-Let's say you've got a team of self taught developers, they've build something and it's a year or two later and things are running into the mud, and you think 'let's get some experts in to help us out'.
+Let's say you've got a team of self taught developers, they've build something and it's a year or two later, they've built the proof of concept and you've secured funding, but things are running into the mud and you're having trouble iterating.
+You think 'let's get some experts in to help us out'.

-Certainly, I feel I need to carve out an exception for myself here - in some future scenario where I'm working as a contractor again, I wouldn't advise 'You wouldn't get very good value out of hiring me because I'm a contractor'.
+Certainly, I feel I need to carve out an exception for myself here - in some future scenario where I'm working as a contractor again, I don't want to advise that 'You wouldn't get very good value out of hiring me because I'm a contractor'.

 However, the key thing I would highlight here - is that you are hiring the contractor in the role of an _educator_ not as somebody to build out architecture.